www.scantips.com

 Zooming the flash head changes the guide number.
 Zooming in, to follow the lens zoom (a more narrow coverage angle), concentrates the flash power into a more narrow brighter beam with a higher guide number.
 There will be a guide number chart in the flash manual, specifying a different guide number for various zoom values.
 See a sample guide number chart just below.

 If the speedlight does not zoom, then that's all it can do, so you can only use and compare that.
 Flashes that do not zoom (like the camera's internal flash) will have one guide number value.
-The Nikon D3200 internal flash specification shows it this way:
+The Nikon D3200 internal flash specification shows it this way (syntax is meters/feet):

 Guide Number: Approx. 12/39, 13/43 with manual flash (m/ft, ISO 100, 20 °C/68 °F)